dcos/demos/1.8/applogs/README.md

 ## Install

-### Minio
+### Marathon-LB

-To serve some static data we use Minio in this demo, just as you would use, say, S3 in AWS.

-In order to use Minio you first need to have Marathon-LB installed:
+For Minio and Apache Drill we need to have Marathon-LB installed:

 ```bash
 $ dcos package install marathon-lb
 ```

+### Minio

+To serve the log data for analysis in Drill we use Minio in this demo, just as you would use, say, S3 in AWS.

-Next find out the [IP of the public agent](https://dcos.io/docs/1.8/administration/locate-public-agent/) and store it in an environment variable called `$PUBLIC_AGENT_IP`, for example:
+To set up Minio find out the [IP of the public agent](https://dcos.io/docs/1.8/administration/locate-public-agent/) and store it in an environment variable called `$PUBLIC_AGENT_IP`, for example:

 ```bash